berkeley-scf/scf-databases-2025/session2.md

     using(questionid) where QT1.tag < QT2.tag \
     group by QT1.tag, QT2.tag order by n desc limit 10

 select * from QT as QT1 join QT as QT2 using(ownerid)

+select QT1.ownerid from QT as QT1 join QT as QT2 using(questionid) \
+    where QT1.tag ='python' and QT2.tag='r'
 ```
+How does this last query differ from the similar query when we looked at set operations?

 ### Set operations